A guide to the Annual General Meeting

 Motions and resolutions

 So that members are able to raise issues of concern, Bond has a process by which members can bring motions and resolutions to the AGM for discussion by the wider network.
-The deadline for proposing a motion or resolution for this year's AGM is Tuesday 10 October.

 How do I bring a motion or resolution?